bfanselow/DataScience/TOOLS/NumPy/README.md

 ### Fast mathematical computation on arrays/vectors and matrices

-The Numpy module is mainly used for working with numerical data.
-It provides us with a powerful object known as an Array.
-With Arrays, we can perform mathematical operations on multiple values in the Arrays at the same time, and also perform operations between different Arrays, similar to matrix operations.
+The **NumPy** module is mainly used for working with numerical data using (Numpy) *Array* objects.
+With Arrays, one can perform mathematical operations on multiple values in the Arrays at the same time, and also perform operations between different Arrays, similar to matrix operations.